Home

 Order Types - HK

+This article will systematically introduce the common order types in the Hong Kong stock market to help investors choose appropriate order placement strategies based on different trading scenarios.1.
 Enhanced Limit Orders (ELO)A limit order with a specified price that is suitable for continuous trading sessions.
 It can be matched up to 10 queues at a time.
 The ask price can be 9 spreads lower than the best bid price.
-The input bid price can be 9 spreads higher than the best ask price; after matching, any quantity not executed will be converted to a general limit order at the specified limit price originally input

 HK Market Order